compufox/glacier/README.md

 if PRIVILEGED is non-nil, the bot needs to be following the account the mention comes from for the command to be triggered

+if ADD-PREFIX is non-nil, adds \*COMMAND-PREFIX\* to the front of CMD

 ---